Buli (film): Plot

-Nordin, who was on medical leave, hanging out with Dr. Ika.
-Tan Sri Michael warns Roy to completing the client report, otherwise he would get fired by his boss.
-He insist that rather be known by his nickname instead of his real name, Masron and asking Nordin's whereabouts.
-Nordin and Dr. Ika enjoys watching movies in cinema and later they eating at a restaurant where the skyline of KL was seen.
-The fireworks was displayed on the night of New Year celebration.
-Dr. Ika tells Nordin about his New Year Resolution and he replies to her that he determined to undergo her therapy session this year.
-The fireworks continues to sparkling in the sky.
+Nordin, was on medical leave, hanging out with Dr. Ika.
+Tan Sri Michael warns Roy to complete the client report, otherwise he would get fired by his boss.
+He insists that he rather be known by his nickname instead of his real name, Masron and asking Nordin's whereabouts.
+Nordin and Dr. Ika enjoy watching movies in cinema and later they eat at a restaurant where the skyline of KL was seen.
+The fireworks were displayed on the night of New Year celebration.
+Dr. Ika tells Nordin about his New Year Resolution and he replies to her that he is determined to undergo her therapy session this year.
+The fireworks continue to sparkle in the sky.
 While Nordin wants to go home, Roy came to him.
-He blames Nordin as he nearly got fired by the boss because the security system that their team need to do not done yet.
-Roy then beating him without mercy although Nordin asking for apologize and he warns Nordin to hand over the report to him and beat him again before left.
-Nordin's housemate, Shaf is so angry to Roy asking him to go to clinic to seeking medical treatment after being beaten by Roy, but Nordin refused.
-Nordin tells Shaf that he has met an angel who will changed his life, but Shaf asking to him did he okay?.
+He blames Nordin as he nearly got fired by the boss because the security system that their team needs to do not done yet.
+Roy then beats him without mercy although Nordin asking for apology and he warns Nordin to hand over the report to him and beats him again before leaving.
+Nordin's housemate, Shaf is so angry with Roy asking him to go to clinic to seek medical treatment after being beaten by Roy, but Nordin refused.
+Nordin tells Shaf that he has met an angel who will change his life, but Shaf asks him if he's okay?.